SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Deliverables**:

-1. Provides the first 50 lines of the logs of nodes `ha`, `s1` and `s2`.
-Give the logs for each step where it was asked for.
+1. Provides the docker logs output for each of the containers:  `ha`, `s1` and `s2`.
+  Put your logs in the logs folder you created in the previous task.

 2. Give the branch name of the current task

 3. Provide the logs from `ha` container gathered directly from the `/var/log/serf.log` file present in the container.

-4. Try to reach your application through http://192.168.42.42.
-Illustrate your test with a screenshot.
+Put the logs in the logs directory in your repo.

-5. Update the `member-join` and `member-leave` scripts (then rebuild your `ha` image) to log also the role and name of the node that handle the events, in this case, the `ha` container.
-Provide your updated scripts.
+4. Update the `member-join` and `member-leave` scripts (then rebuild your `ha` image) to log also the role and name of the node that handle the events, in this case, the `ha` container.

   **hint**: Take a look in the documentation about the `Event handlers` on `Serf` official web site.